 In the 11th and 12th centuries A.D., Venice became the seat of an international monetary system, governing through usury, and creating debtors through the Crusades to gain trade dominance of the world.
-Venice continued to spread until its evil system of usurious lending, banking, and wars, collapsed into the bloody black death of the 14th century.
-Civilized society arose from that bestial hell unleashed by Venice in the form of the 15th century movement of the sovereign nation-state, and Venice’s system became weaker and weaker.
-Sovereign nations acted outside of the remains of Venice’s empire, and made laws in accord with the well-being of their subjects, the expression of the principle of the common good.
-Man’s realization of his own creative nature spread, and nations raised the standard of physical productivity and creativity.
+Venice continued to spread until its system of usurious lending, banking, and wars, collapsed into the black death of the 14th century.
+Civilized society arose in the form of the 15th century movement of the sovereign nation-state, and Venice’s system grew weaker.
+Sovereign nations made laws in accord with the well-being of their subjects, the expression of the principle of the common good.
+Man’s realization of his own creative nature spread, and nations raised the standard of productivity and creativity.

-“The matter of natural things is nothing else than extended body understood, being what persists through transformations and never ceases to be.
+The matter of natural things is nothing else than extended body understood, being what persists through transformations and never ceases to be.
 The body is indefinite extension, which, delimited by surface, line and point, assumes a shape.
 It constitutes, of itself, an infinite and unordered continuum upon which infinite orderings and infinite figures may impress themselves. ...
 Universals have no existence whatsoever.
-What do exist are bodies, extended and shaped, which determine and cut into matter so as to make up individual objects which man may perceive through external, passive senses, and matched to one another depending upon how they resemble one another, thanks to an active and internal sense…”2This is a summary of Sarpi’s argument by University of Rome’s Prof.Vittorio Frajese, from Sarpi the skeptic.
+What do exist are bodies, extended and shaped, which determine and cut into matter so as to make up individual objects which man may perceive through external, passive senses, and matched to one another depending upon how they resemble one another, thanks to an active and internal sense…2This is a summary of Sarpi’s argument by University of Rome’s Prof.Vittorio Frajese, from Sarpi the skeptic.
 State and church in Venice between 1500 and 1600,1994.
 All other quotes in this and the next section are direct quotes from Sarpi’s Art of Proper Thinking and Philosophical Thoughts.

 The next step, to define how man related to that infinitely boring and extended universe, was then based on the “man” of Sarpi’s nature.